Gerrard Winstanley: Early life

 Gerrard Winstanley was baptised on 19 October 1609, the son of Edward Winstanley, mercer, and was baptised in the parish of Wigan, then part of the West Derby hundred of Lancashire.
-His mother's identity remains unknown and he could have been born anywhere in the parish of Wigan.
-The parish of Wigan contained the townships of Abram, Aspull, Billinge-and-Winstanley, Dalton, Haigh, Hindley, Ince-in-Makerfield, Orrell, Pemberton, and Upholland, as well as Wigan itself.
+His mother's identity remains unknown and he could have been born anywhere in the parish of Wigan. which contained the townships of Abram, Aspull, Billinge-and-Winstanley, Dalton, Haigh, Hindley, Ince-in-Makerfield, Orrell, Pemberton, and Upholland, and Wigan itself.

 In 1630, Winstanley migrated to the City of London, where he became an apprentice to a Merchant Tailor.
 In 1638, he was admitted as a freeman of the Merchant Tailors' Company, a trade guild.
 In 1639, he married Susan King, the daughter of William King, a London surgeon.

 The First English Civil War disrupted Winstanley’s business, and in 1643 he was made bankrupt.
 His father-in-law helped him to move to Cobham, Surrey, where he initially worked as a cowherd.